Watts-College/crj-507-spring-2026/index.md

 # I. Student Learning Environment: Accommodations

 **Disability Accommodations:**  Students should be aware that Arizona State University is committed to providing reasonable accommodation and access to programs and services to persons with disabilities.
 Students with disabilities who wish to seek academic accommodations must contact the ASU Disability Resources Center directly.
-Information on the Center&#39;s procedures, resources and how to contact its staff can be found at the [**Disability Resource Center**](https://eoss.asu.edu/drc/).
-The Disability Resources Center is responsible for reviewing any student&#39;s requests; once that review has taken place, the Center will provide the student with appropriate information on academic accommodations which in turn will be provided to the course instructor.
+Information on the Center&#39;s procedures, resources, and how to contact its staff can be found at the [**Disability Resource Center**](https://eoss.asu.edu/drc/).
+The Disability Resources Center is responsible for reviewing any student&#39;s requests; once that review has taken place, the Center will provide the student with appropriate information on academic accommodations, which in turn will be provided to the course instructor.

 **Religious accommodations:** Students will not be penalized for missing an assignment due solely to a religious holiday or observance, but as this class operates with a fairly flexible schedule, all efforts should be made to complete work within the required timeframe.
 If this is not possible, students must notify the instructor as far in advance as possible in order to make an alternative arrangement.

-**Military Accommodations:** A student who is a member of the National Guard, Reserve, or other branch of the armed forces and is unable to complete classes because of military activation may request complete or partial unrestricted administrative withdrawals or incomplete depending on the timing of the activation.
-For more information see [**ASU Policy USI 201-18**](http://www.asu.edu/aad/manuals/usi).
+**Military Accommodations:** A student who is a member of the National Guard, Reserve, or other branch of the armed forces and is unable to complete classes because of military activation may request complete or partial unrestricted administrative withdrawals or incomplete, depending on the timing of the activation.
+For more information, see [**ASU Policy USI 201-18**](http://www.asu.edu/aad/manuals/usi).

 # J. Additional Syllabus Content